benjaminsnorris/bennorris.org/_drafts/need-for-journaling.md

 >
 > Working like this is also draining and exhausting.
 Even though I am energized and love the work, if I am not taking time to think and process, I run myself ragged.
 This is a good moment to take stock and realize the extreme I am swinging to, and take steps to find some middle ground.

-As I read back I’ve the words I wrote last week, I was reminded of how I realized that truth from writing it.
+As I read back the words I wrote last week, I was reminded of how I realized that truth from writing it.

 Austin Kleon has written a bunch about this as well.
 One of his recent newsletters shared about how [writing and drawing are a form of thinking on the page](https://austinkleon.com/2022/02/08/thinking-on-the-page/):